justkeepquiet/tera-api/README.md

 ### Additional Settings

-You can further setting of Promo codes, Chronoscrolls (Premium Items), Admin Panel and Shop by editing the files in the **config** directory.
+You can further setting of SLS override, Promo codes, Chronoscrolls (Premium Items), Admin Panel and Shop by editing the files in the **config** directory.

 ## Gateway API Server